dylanr19/react-chat-app/README.md

 ## See the App in Action

-I host my web app and API on Microsoft Azure.
+I host my web app on Microsoft Azure.
 Load times may occasionally vary thanks to the Azure free tier.
 - https://dylanschatapp.xyz/

 ## Features